It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 Remember, the notice of competition states that you must have a thorough knowledge of the language you pick as your Language 1.

-For most EPSO competitions your choice in Language 2 or Language 3 is so specifically defined in the Notice of Competition, that unless you mother tongue is English, French or German, the chances are very high that you will pick your mother tongue as your Language 1.
-(Remember, in general EPSO competitions will require your Language 2 pick to be one of operating languages of the EU institutions - English, French and/or German)
+For most EPSO competitions your choice in Language 2 or Language 3 is so specifically defined in the Notice of Competition, that unless your mother tongue is English, French or German, the chances are very high that you will pick your mother tongue as your Language 1.
+(Remember, in general, EPSO competitions will require your Language 2 pick to be one of the operating languages of the EU institutions - English, French and/or German)

 If, however, your mother tongue is French, but you are also fluent in English for example, you could choose either language as your Language 1 and 2 - you are not restricted in any way.